 Seyitomer and Kangal.
 In 1999, we and our partners were selected as winning bidder to enter into a 20-year lease of the 600 MW Seyitomer Power Station and related lignite mine located in Kuthya, Turkey.
 In 1998, also with partners, we won a bid to enter into a 20-year lease of the 457 MW coal-fired Kangal plant in central Turkey.
-A law has been introduced in the Turkish parliament that would require these projects, among others, to close by March 31, 2001 or be cancelled, and we are working to meet this potential deadline.
+A law has been passed in the Turkish parliament that requires these projects, among others, to close by June 30, 2001 or be cancelled, and we are working to meet this deadline.

 Narva Power.
 In August 2000, we signed a Heads of Terms Agreement with Eesti Energia, the Estonian state-owned electric utility, providing for the purchase by us for approximately \$65.5 million of a 49% stake in Narva Power, the owner and operator of the oil shale-fired Eesti and Balti power plants, located near Narva, Estonia.
 The plants have a combined capacity of approximately 2,700 MW.
-We expect the acquisition to close in the second quarter of 2001.
+We are working to close the acquisition in the second quarter of 2001.